-ARLINGTON, Va.—March 11, 2022—Toshiba and the National Science Teaching Association (NSTA) announced today the regional winners of the 30th annual ExploraVision program, the largest K-12 science competition designed to build problem-solving, critical thinking and collaboration skills that are central to the Next Generation Science Standards.
+ARLINGTON, Va.—March 21, 2023—Toshiba and the National Science Teaching Association (NSTA) announced today the regional winners of the 31st annual ExploraVision program, the largest K-12 science competition designed to build problem-solving, critical thinking and collaboration skills that are central to the Next Generation Science Standards.

-This year’s regional winners’ projects include innovative ideas ranging from technology drones that help reduce the carbon footprint to virtual reality technologies for pain management.
-The 23 winning teams will advance to the national phase of the competition, where participants will have a chance to win $10,000 U.S. Series EE Savings Bonds (at maturity) and other prizes.
-The winning teams will also receive Chromebooks to support virtual poster, website and video development for the national phase of the competition.
+This year’s regional winners’ projects include innovative ideas ranging from technology drones that help reduce the carbon footprint to technologies that ensure safety in emergency situations.
+The 24 winning teams will advance to the national phase of the competition, where participants will have a chance to win $10,000 U.S. Series EE Savings Bonds (at maturity) and other prizes.
+The winning teams will also receive Chromebooks to support the creation of virtual posters, team websites, and short videos showcasing the team’s technology for the national phase of the competition.

-“The 30th year of the ExploraVision program saw tremendous challenges for schools, teachers and students around the world.
-This year’s achievements in critical and creative thinking are made even more impressive by the challenges many have overcome in navigating education during COVID-19,” said Ryuji Maruyama, Chairman and CEO, Toshiba America, Inc. “We applaud our winners and all our entrants for their resilience as well as their ideas for new technologies and smart solutions that improve and enhance our lives and communities.”
+“The 31st year of the ExploraVision program saw tremendous progression across schools, driving innovation among teachers and students around the world.
+This year’s achievements in critical and creative thinking are made even more impressive by the ongoing challenges many winners’ projects adequately address,” said Ryuji Maruyama, Chairman and CEO, Toshiba America, Inc. “We applaud our winners and all our entrants for their resilience as well as their ideas for new technologies and smart solutions that improve and enhance our lives and communities.”

 ExploraVision participants were challenged to come up with potential solutions to solve problems that may exist in ten years or more.
 Using real scientific research, students outlined methods to plan and test their ideas.
 In the next phase of the competition, the winning regional teams will be asked to build webpages and short videos to communicate and exhibit their ideas to the public.